nwavery/NWA-Campaign/README.md

-# Nathan Avery for Congress (Oklahoma's 3rd District) - Website
+# Nathan Avery for Congress - Website

-This project is the official campaign website for Nathan Avery, candidate for U.S. Representative in Oklahoma's 3rd Congressional District.
+This project is the official campaign website for Nathan Avery, candidate for U.S. Representative from Oklahoma.
 It is built with modern web technologies:

 *   **Framework**: [Next.js](https://nextjs.org/) (App Router)
 *   **Language**: [TypeScript](https://www.typescriptlang.org/)